rum1887/DineCoin/README.md

 Users can earn rewards for sharing their dining experiences, while restaurants can gain valuable data that can help them improve their menus and customer service.

-Furthermore, the app provides a convenient platform for users to track their dining habits, while also helping them save money on future restaurant visits.

 ### Install and build instructions